BladeRunnerJS/brjs-site/_posts/2014-07-28-forwardjs-thoughts.md

 }
 ```

 At ForwardJS [Guy Bedford](https://twitter.com/guybedford) gave a talk on SPDY/[HTTP2](http://http2.github.io/) and how that may relate to ES6 modules.
-He covered how multiple HTTP requests can be pipelined over a single HTTP request and how applications will automatically benefit as HTTP2 is enabled on clients and servers.
+He covered how HTTP2 enables multiple requests to be pipelined over a single connection and how applications will automatically benefit as HTTP2 is enabled on clients and servers.

 ```html
 <head>